Incentive funding to continue for SE Red-tailed Black-Cockatoo Nest Information

 Over the past two decades field researchers and volunteers have spent a lot of time and money attempting to locate Red-tailed Black-Cockatoo nests.
-Over the decades about 80 nests have been located.
+Over the past few decades about 80 nests have been located.
 The proportion of juvenile birds counted in flocks indicates that there are many more active nests than those currently known to the Recovery Team.
 Finding new nests has proved difficult and expensive.
 For example, in 2008 the Recovery Team engaged an experienced consultant, assisted by several experienced volunteers for a month and only located two new nests.

 In July 2011 BirdLife Australia and the South-eastern Red-tailed Black-Cockatoo Recovery Team launched and trialled an innovative new Nest Incentive Scheme from a grant obtained from the Nature Foundation of South Australia, in an attempt to locate ‘new’ nest sites of the endangered South-eastern Red-tailed Black-Cockatoo across the species range in south-eastern South Australia and south-western Victoria.